maddox/itunes-api/README.md

 ## Setup

     script/bootstrap

-    script/server
+## Running It
+Get up and running immediatly with `script/server`.

-iTunes API will run on port `8181` by default.
+iTunes API will run on port `8282` by default.
 Use the `PORT` environment variable to use your own port.

+### Forever
+iTunes API has support for [Forever](https://github.com/foreverjs/forever).
+It uses `launchd` on OS X to kick it off so that it starts on boot.
+There is no `init.d` other Linux support of this type.
+Pull requests would be welcome for this though.

+### Development
+You can simply run it by calling `script/server`.
+This will run it in development mode with logging to standard out.

+### Install as Service on OS X

+    script/install

 ## Logging

 iTunes API logs all of its requests.
-In `production`, it logs to a file at `log/production.log`.
+In `production`, it logs to a file at `log/logs.log`.
-In development mode, it just logs to stdout.
+In `development` mode, it just logs to stdout.

 ## Development

-Launch the app via `npm run start` to run it in the development environment.
+Launch the app via `script/server` to run it in the development environment.

 ## Docs